garyfredgiger/SpaceInvadersClone/README.md

 <li>Click on the Projects tab and add the GameFramework project, then click the OK button.</li>
 </ol>

+Note: If you are new to Eclipse and need instructions on how to install and set it up, refer to this link *[here](http://wiki.eclipse.org/Eclipse/Installation)*.

 A few notes about this game:

 <ul>